SouveekRoy/SouveekRoy/README.md

 <br />

 - 🌱 I’m currently learning Deep learning
-- 👯 I’m looking to collaborate on DL,ML,Research Papers and Digital art
+- 👯 I’m looking to collaborate on DL, ML, Data Science
 - 🤔 I’m looking for help with Frameworks
 - 💬 Ask me about Anything
 - ⚡ Fun fact: I am a digital artist by passion and yes I love cooking